-The Department of Psychology plans to offer the following courses during Summer 2015.
+The Department of Psychology plans to offer the following courses.
 (Note that summer offerings are dependent upon budget, faculty availability, and student enrollment):

 - Psyc 101, General Psychology (in person and online)

 - Psyc 160, Life Span Human Development (online)

 - Psyc 180, Introduction to Behavior Analysis (online)

 - Psyc 200, Mental Toughness (online)

 - Psyc 250, Introduction to Abnormal Psychology (in person and online).
 This course is not for Psychology majors.
 See course notes for applicable majors and minors.

 - Psyc 308, Health Psychology (online) This course meets the sociocultural awareness requirement for the psychology major.